Overview

 Most international students, scholars, and their families have some type of annual tax filing requirement with the U.S. government’s Internal Revenue Service (IRS)!

-Your individual tax-filing requirement will depend on such factors as U.S. immigration status (e.g., F-1 Student, J-1 Research Scholar, H-1B Employee), U.S. tax residency status (resident vs nonresident for tax purposes), type of income (e.g., employment wages, scholarship), and others.
+Your individual tax filing requirement will depend on your U.S. immigration status (F-1 Student, J-1 Research Scholar, H-1B Employee, etc.), U.S. tax residency status (resident or nonresident for tax purposes), and type of income (employment wages, scholarship, investment income, etc.).

-There are two U.S. tax residency statuses: resident and nonresident (Don’t confuse U.S. tax residency status with the immigration definition of residency (i.e., green card holder) as they are different).
-The table below highlights some general points about how immigration status may affect tax residency.
+There are two U.S. tax residency statuses: resident and nonresident.
+Don’t confuse U.S. tax residency status with the immigration definition of residency (i.e., green card holder) as they are different.
+The table below highlights how immigration status determines tax residency.

 General guidelines for determining tax residency